 The goals of this program are to support internationally educated professionals in gaining Canadian employment in the community mental health field, provide opportunities between existing and new staff to share equally in an exchange of knowledge, skills, and life experiences, and to strengthen the capacity of Gerstein Crisis Centre in its provision of programs and services.

-The Learning Exchange Program is made possible by a partnership with Ryerson University.
+The Learning Exchange Program is made possible by a partnership with Toronto Metropolitan University.